 Your Actions Were Accidental

 Sometimes, individuals put another person’s life in jeopardy by accident.
-If you caused an event that threatened the well-being of another individual accidentally, your defense lawyer could be able to protect you in the courtroom.
+If you caused an event that threatened the well-being of another individual accidentally, your defense lawyer could be able to protect you from a murder conviction in the courtroom.

-Make sure you’re ready to take on California Penal Code Section 664/187: Attempted Murder charges by getting professional help.
-The Simmrin Law Group’s criminal defense lawyers in Los Angeles can start building your defense now.
-Get a FREE initial case evaluation to find out how we can help.
+Our firm can help you take on California Penal Code Section 664/187: Attempted Murder charges.
+One of Simmrin Law Group’s criminal defense lawyers in Los Angeles can get to work on your defense now.
+Get a FREE consultation to find out how we can help.